top of page

 • Develop a Leadership Project, in consultation with Mentor

-• Interact with Mentor and MINT regularly
+• Interact with Mentor regularly

 • Minimum of two contacts per month